jakelever/swc-machine-learning-short/_episodes/02-filesystem.md

 {: .bash}

 ## Exercise

-Can you read the email that was received on day that JOEBLOGGS disappeared?
+Can you read the summary for the GIBSON project?
+It will be in the research_files directory.

 > ## Solution
 >